Healthy Homes Assessment Titahi Bay

 What We Do

-As building inspectors we are experts in all components involved in professional house Inspections.
-We are there to make sure that you make the best decision when buying your next home.
+As building inspectors we are experts in all elements associated with professional house examinations.
+We’re here to ensure that you make the correct decision when buying your next home.

-We are serious about your investment We will conduct detailed checks to ensure you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the exciting aspects of owning or purchasing an home.
+We consider your investment to be a serious one, and undertake detailed checks to ensure you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the exciting aspects of buying or owning a house.

-We offer a wide range of services to ensure you are fully informed about the condition of any property you may be considering buying or selling and also other services.
+We specialise in a range of services to ensure that you are completely informed of the condition of any property that you might be thinking of buying or selling in addition to other services.

-With our systemised approach to your inspection of your home and the most up-to-date software technology that incorporates digital images into your document, you can actually see any issues that may be discovered.
-Because of our comprehensive reporting it is easy to understand why we get so many clients recommending our services to their family and friends.
+With our systematic approach to inspecting your property and the latest in technology for software which includes digital photos in the document, you can actually see any issues that could be identified.
+Through our comprehensive report, it’s no wonder that we have so many clients who recommend our services to their family and friends.

 Experienced & Insured Inspection Professionals